DARIAEngineering/dcaf_case_management/docs/SETUP.md

 * Install Yarn locally (`brew install yarn`, or the [setup instructions](https://yarnpkg.com/en/docs/install)).
 * Install JS packages: `yarn install`

+### Then, Postgres dependencies
+We use Postgres around these parts.
+Installation will differ based on your OS.

+* Install Postgres (`brew install postgres` on MacOS, or [linux instructions](https://www.postgresql.org/download/)
+* Run the command `rails db:create && rails db:migrate` to set up the tables

 ### Then, showtime
 After that:
 * run `rake db:seed` to populate your database with test data